 Are there any requirements in order to be a guardian?

-- You need to pay your cost of the trip.
-The current cost is $1500 which covers air and land transportation, food, lodging, attraction entrance fees, flight bag, jacket, and t-shirts.
-Payment is not due until you are assigned to a trip.
+- You need to pay for your trip.
+The current cost is $1300 which covers air and land transportation, food, lodging, attraction entrance fees, flight bag, jacket, and t-shirts.

-- If you are a family member of a veteran you must be 16 years or older.
-If you are not a family member, you need to be 18 years or older.
+- If you are a family member of a veteran you must be 16-65 years old.
+You cannot be a veteran’s spouse or significant other.
+If you are not a family member, you need to be between 18 -65 years old.
+Guardians over 65 must get HFCCC Chair approval.

-- Your responsibility on the trip is to assist your veteran with whatever they need which may include pushing your veteran in a wheelchair up to 7 miles during a single day.
+- Your responsibility on the trip is to assist your veteran with whatever they need which may include pushing your veteran in a transport chair up to 7 miles during a single day.

-- You must be in good physical health, have good eyesight and hearing and be able to walk and lift 40lbs.
+- You must be in good physical health, have good eyesight and hearing and be able to walk and lift 80lbs.

 Can I be a guardian even if I am not related to or a friend of a veteran who is going on a trip?